 The Cold Equations (Tom Godwin 1954) is a wonderfully notorious primitive scifi story, about a space-freight pilot (young male, of course) who finds he has an innocent stowaway (pretty female, of course).
 She doesn't realise a ship only has exactly enough fuel to make its trip, with the weight of the pilot and the load he's hauling.
 No redundancy.
 He's awfully sorry, but he shoves her out the airlock.
-The sf world divides into those who see this as a true and poignantl fable, and those who see it as a ridiculous way to run a freight company, and a transparent excuse for male fans with crap sex lives to enjoy the fun of girl whimpering for mercy and then going SPLAT! in vacuum.
-Try the link for a discussion, but "cold equations" is a concept for our future.
+The sf world divides into the many sf fans who see this as a true and poignant fable, and the rest of us, who see it a transparent excuse for male fans with crap sex lives to enjoy the fun of girl whimpering for mercy and then going SPLAT! in vacuum, disguised as a ridiculous way to run a freight company.
+Try the link, see what you think, but still "cold equations" is a concept for our future.

 Arguably worrying about global warming is pointless, if any of this is real, we're already there.
 But we can do it better, or we can do it worse.
 This is global war, against no human enemy.
 Are you going to let civilisation go down, or will you fight?

 (For those who quite fancy being pregnant only.
 Not reccommended if you really need to know...ed)

 PARIS IN THE THE SPRINGTIME